ADHD in Children (Ages 2–12): Early Signs, Brain Development & Treatment

 5. Try Home based Activities

-• Balance & Movement Activities – jumping, balancing, simple yoga
+• Movement: Jumping, balancing, simple yoga

-• Transition Tools – visual timers and “First–Then” boards
+• Transition tools: Visual timers and First/Then boards

-• Visual Schedules – step-by-step daily routine charts
+• Visual schedules: Step by step daily routine charts

 For more structured early intervention ideas, see: ➤ 7 ADHD Toddler Activities and Routines for Early Signs